Fall in love with Corfu Old Town: 23 Wonderful Experiences

 Corfu Museum of Asian Art is now located in this building

-Along the north of Spianada Square lies the Palace of St. Michael and St. George.
-It stands pretty much by itself and is surrounded by a garden.
-While I could tell it was a grand building, I felt like it was a bit out of place compared to the rest of the old town.
+You’ll spot this grand neoclassical palace on the north side of Spianada Square.
+It is obvious it was a grand building, but I felt like it was a bit out of place compared to the rest of the old town.

 Understandably considering this palace was built between 1819 and 1924 under British rule.
-The neoclassical building with the grand Doric columns and stone carvings reflects the British colonial style.
+The neoclassical building with the grand Doric columns and stone carvings are typical for the British colonial style.

 two churches that are located next to each other, the yellow our lady of strangers church and the red St. Johns church